nrfconnect/sdk-nrf/include/bluetooth/services/nus.rst

 Nordic UART Service (NUS)
 #########################

-The BLE GATT Nordic UART Service is a custom service that receives and writes data and serves as a bridge to the UART interface.
+The Bluetooth LE GATT Nordic UART Service is a custom service that receives and writes data and serves as a bridge to the UART interface.

 The NUS Service is used in the :ref:`peripheral_uart` sample.